 (MORE: Cladding a House)

-What is House Rendering?
+What Is House Rendering?

-It is applied to the exterior of a home, much like plaster is applied to the interior walls.
+Think of house rendering as a type of cladding for the exterior of the house — applied to the exterior of a home, much like plaster is applied to the interior walls.

 There are two main reasons for house rendering: